Cat's paw (tool): History

 Prior to advances of the Industrial Revolution, nails were individually hand-made by blacksmiths.
 As a result, they were generally far more valuable than the wood they were driven into.
 In North America wood was so abundant that it was commonplace to burn an old structure down in order to salvage the nails from it.
 As a result, nail pullers were designed to preserve the condition of the nail for reuse, resulting in a slide hammer type design, still in specialty use today.

 With machine made nails capped with distinct heads a cat's paw shaped puller appeared; however, the distinctly rounded shape of the extracting head – which gave the tool its name – is so broad at its V-shaped notch opening that driving it into a board to capture a nailhead does significant damage to the wood.
 To minimize this, and improve the performance of the tool all round, a Japanese-style very narrow, very pointed head has been adopted in recent years.
 In addition to greater penetration (with both better nailhead grip and less collateral damage), its design offers greater leverage created by a longer, closer to 90-degree fulcrum end, and typically features extractors on both ends.

 Alternative tools

-As old growth wood has become much more valuable than the nails that hold it in place, there has been a move toward designs that take out nails with less damage yet.
+As old growth wood has become much more valuable than the nails that hold it in place, there has been a move toward designs that take out nails with less damage.

 New designs have been introduced, including the Nail Jack and Nail Hunter nail pullers, which take a pliers-like approach to the old cat's paw design.
 These tools contain their own built in fulcrum, but can also be struck with a hammer to drive the tips of the tool into the wood with very little damage, allowing them to dig out nails that have been driven into wood at or below the surface.
 The Nail Hunter nail pulling design has very precise tips that actually come completely together at the ends, for removing finish nails.
 The pneumatic-powered Nail Kicker allows large numbers of old nails to be efficiently pulled.